-It is recommended that potential UK co-investigators from business or civil society should create Je-S accounts as soon as possible once the call opens to allow sufficient time for the account(s) to be verified.
+It is recommended that potential UK co-investigators from business or civil society should create Je-S accounts as soon as possible once the call opens to allow at least 7 working days for the account(s) to be verified.

-The costs that can be claimed for business, third sector and government body Co-ls is dependent upon the organisational sector and whether or not the organisation is engaged in economic activity, as set out in the UK business, third sector or government body co-investigator guidance.
+The costs that can be claimed for business, third sector and government body Co-Is is dependent upon the organisational sector and whether or not the organisation is engaged in economic activity, as set out in the UK business, third sector or government body co-investigator guidance.
 The lead research organisation must ensure that any costs they request are compliant with UK Subsidy Control Regulations and evidence this in the Justification of Resources.